 Convictions of Crimes of Moral Turpitude also have devastating effects with personal rights.
 They may disqualify a person from serving on jury duty, holding public offices, obtaining licensing and clearance in certain fields, traveling into other counties, obtaining loans and mortgages, and more.
 They will also be allowed to be disclosed to the jury or judge if you are ever testifying at a hearing or trial.

-Depending on the circumstances and whether the person has a history of Theft by Checks, some people can expect a dismissal upon paying off the check, while others could face a conviction, fines, loss of the ability to hold a checking account, probation, and even in some instances, jail.
+Depending on the circumstances and whether the person has a history of Theft By Checks, some people can expect a dismissal upon paying off the check, while others could face a conviction, fines, loss of the ability to hold a checking account, probation, and even in some instances, although rare in Travis County, jail.

 (a) If the actor obtained property or secured performance of service by issuing ... a check ... for the payment of money, when the issuer did not have sufficient funds in ... the bank ... it is prima facie evidence of the issuer's intent to deprive the owner of property under Section 31.03 (Theft).

 Depending on the amount of the check written, Theft By Check can be a Misdemeanor or Felony.
 The breakdowns of values/amounts is the same as used for a regular Theft offense.

 |Value of items stolen||Level of Offense||Punishment||Fines|

 |less than $100||Class C Misdemeanor||Not Jailable||No more than $500 fines|